-The rights of a worker depend on whether the person is an employee or an independent contractor under the law.
+The rights of a worker depend on whether that person is an employee or an independent contractor.

+Under wage and hour law, workers who provide services by way of their own businesses are generally independent contractors, whereas workers who are economically dependent on a business are employees.
 Oregon’s wage and hour regulations broadly define “employ” as “to suffer or permit to work.”
 When evaluating whether a person has performed work as an employee or an independent contractor, BOLI applies the “economic realities” test used by courts to determine employee status under the federal Fair Labor Standards Act.
-Several factors make up the “economic realities” test, which is used to gauge the degree to which workers are economically dependent upon businesses to which they provide services.
+Several factors make up the “economic realities” test, which weighs the degree to which workers are economically dependent upon businesses to which they provide services.

 It is important to note that: